radareorg/radare2-book/src/analysis/code_analysis.md

 dealing with obfuscated code.
 Beware that some of basic blocks control options may disappear in the future in favor of more automated ways to set those.

-For some unusual binaries or targets, there is an option `anal.noncode`.
+For some unusual binaries or targets, there is an option `anal.in=?` that will only analyze executable regions by default, but you can force a different section or specify different boundaries.
 Radare2 doesn't try to analyze data sections as a code by default.
 But in some cases - malware, packed binaries, binaries for embedded systems, it is often a case.
 Thus - this option.

 #### Reference control